 Once an edit session has been started, the Edit Tool icon on the Editor toolbar will be highlighted (Figure 33).
 With the Edit tool enabled, you can select and manipulate the stream lines.
 Double clicking a line causes the point vertices to appear within each line.
 The point vertices can then be moved individually to reshape the stream lines.
+Alternatively, you can use the Reshape Features on the Editor toolbar.
+Begin by selecting this tool.
+Click on the line where the edit is to begin.
+Continue adding vertices where the edited line is to be drawn.
+When the edited line links back to the existing streamline, double click to complete the edits.